rism-digital/rism.info/_posts/en/2016-11/2016-11-10-music-incipit-searchesthe-incipit-search-in-the.md

 **And remember:**
-The music incipits in RISM are not standardised in any way.
+The music incipits in RISM are not standardized in any way.
 Rather, they reflect the incipits as they appear on the sources themselves.
 Accordingly, there may be slight variations among different copies of what is essentially the same work.

 Not every source described in the RISM catalog includes a music incipit.
 Sometimes, only text incipits are included or only basic information about the movement (such as time signature or tempo marking).